A number of myths have been circulating about Mini Holland – here we put the record straight…

 Myth: Those who are elderly or disabled and difficulty walking & cycling and will be badly hit by these changes?

 Fact: People who really need to drive will still be able to and with reduced traffic overall their journeys should be much improved.
-Many people with disabilities don’t have cars, and lots of them cycle.
+Many people with disabilities don’t have cars, and lots of them cycle; for those who can walk short distances many improvements such as flush blended crossing surfaces across side roads, and additional crossing points of busy roads make these journeys easier.
 Cycling is actually an inclusive mode of transport that will often act as a mobility aid for people who find walking difficult, people who can’t walk far and even those who cannot walk at all.

 Myth: Mini-Holland is only going to benefit the 3% in Waltham Forest who currently cycle.